the-technat/dotfiles/README.md

 On `darwin` Homebrew installs [Orbstack](https://orbstack.dev) to use, on headless linux we don't touch this bit since it requires root privileges to install and on many devcontainers there's a docker daemon ready to use.

+## Java

+We use SDKMan to manage java versions.
+It's installed and hooked up in zsh automatically.

+## Python

+We use uv to manage python versions.
+It's installed and hooked up in zsh automatically.
+There might be some python versions installed by homebrew as transitive dependencies from other tools, but we never make us of them directly

+## Node

+We use nvm to manage node versions.
+It's installed and hooked up in zsh automatically.
+Any node version installed by homebrew is a transitive dependency not used directly.

 </details>